Can Shilajit Resin Cause Allergic Reactions? - Ancient Extracts

 5. Contaminants or impurities

 6. Unpurified or adulterated shilajit may contain heavy metals or microbial toxins.
+Learn how to identify pure and potent shilajit before purchasing.

 7. Dose escalation / sensitivity threshold